Examples of Animal Behavior Research

 Researchers Jordi Boix and his colleagues, from the University of Auckland in New Zealand, used two rat models to investigate a number of gait parameters.
 Their aim was to find resemblance to human symptoms, and to specifically find them early on.

 Those tiny flies that take over your garbage cans in the summer?
 They are called fruit flies for a reason!
-They have a fantastic sense of smell and these creatures are a popular animal model for researchers.
+They have a fantastic sense of smell.
+Drosophila melanogaster (or fruit flies) are a popular animal model for researchers, because they have a fairly similar genetic makeup to our human genome, and they are easily manipulated to create genetically different strains.
+For neuroscientific studies, this makes them a really good model to learn about the effects of genes on behavior.

 Find out what researchers discovered about fruit flies and their smell.